amidaware/trmm-docs/docs/troubleshooting.md

 ## Agents not checking in or showing up / General agent issues

+Eg. Agent Boot time: 53 years ago

 These are NATS problems.
-Try quickfix first:
+Try the quick fixes first:

 ### From Admin Web Interface